Remote career navigation hub

 • Work rewards judgment, communication, or domain expertise

-1. Pick a remote-friendly role family first — support, writing, operations, technical work, or marketing.
+1. Pick a remote-friendly role family first.

 Compare your current job to remote alternatives

 If your current role is getting less stable, use IMJS to compare its AI risk against remote-friendly alternatives in the same broad skill family.
-This is the cleanest conversion step for people who are curious but not ready to jump blindly into remote work.

 Explore the full remote cluster